 Outside the College

 - Graduate College associate dean or Office of Research associate vice president

 - One representative from the Dean’s Advisory Board

-Vice Provost of Faculty Excellence meets with the dean selected to chair the review to explain process.
+The Vice Provost of Faculty Excellence meets with the dean selected to chair the review committee to explain the process.

-Dean provides the following items that will be hosted and publicly accessible on the Faculty Excellence website.
-Please note that the Dean under review does not provide a presentation or other public forum.
+The dean under review provides the following items that will be hosted and publicly accessible on the Faculty Excellence website.
+Please note that the dean under review does not provide a presentation or other public forum.

 - Current CV